elbruno/CustomVisionPythonLocalViewer/README.md

     ![Export model to Docker Linux](/img/cvdownloadlinux.png "Export model to Docker Linux")

-2. Extract the model and, from the app folder, copy the following files to the root of this repository.
+2. Extract the model and, from the app folder, copy the following files to the `src` folder of this repository.
     - labels.txt
     - model.pb
     - predict.py

 ## Select the right Camera

-1. The file `05CameraTest.py` will allow us to identify the right camera to use.
+1. The file `.\src\05CameraTest.py` will allow us to identify the right camera to use.
 Edit the file and change  the number in the line [cap = cv2.VideoCapture(0)] until the right camera is in use.

     ```python
     import cv2